jenkinsci/jetbrains-space-plugin/CONTRIBUTING.md

 New feature proposals and bug fix proposals should be submitted as [GitHub pull requests](https://help.github.com/articles/creating-a-pull-request).
-Fork the repository on GitHub, prepare your change on your forked copy, and submit a pull request (see [here](https://github.com/jenkinsci/gitlab-plugin/pulls) for open pull requests).
-Your pull request will be evaluated by the [plugin's CI job](https://ci.jenkins.io/blue/organizations/jenkins/Plugins%2Fgitlab-plugin/).
+Fork the repository on GitHub, prepare your change on your forked copy, and submit a pull request.

 Report issues and enhancements in the GitHub issues.